nicolleharding/Elna-Vedic-Astrology/README.md

   - Remove duplicate class for "bold".
   - Fixed values for attributes on form collection for Book page.
   - No errors returned on FAQS Page on first check with W3C.
-  -

-- CSS
+**CSS**
   - No errors were found when passing through the official (Jigsaw) validator

   CSS Errors Fixed
--
+  - Hero-image needed a height and width.

+**Lighthouse**

 ## Unfixed Bugs

 **Navigation Bar**
-  - None
+  - None known

 **Footer**
-  - None
+  - None known

 **Index Page : Hero Image**
-  - None
+  - None known

 **Index Page : Section**
-  - None
+  - None known

 **FAQs Page : Section**
-  - None
+  - None known

 **Book Page : Section**
-  - Sizing of message box - rows and columns removed as impacted by responsiveness.
-  - Form container for Galaxy Fold is not formatted the same as other resolutions.
+  - None known

+**CSS**
+  - Consolidate some of the CSS rules, however on attempt this caused many formating errors.
+Need to be mindful of this for future.

 # Deployment